nakardo/TrendyHotels/README.md

 ##Setup

-The App comes already configured to connect with a server instance already deployed on Heroku.
-Either way, it can be configured on a local instance.
+Project comes already configured to connect with a server instance already deployed on Heroku.
+Either way, it can be configured to point to a local instance.
 You can change this on `Settings.java` file.

+##TODO's

+The App currently reports a hardcoded location (New York, New York) for getting local Hotels.
+It shouldn't be much complicated to integrate with `LocationManager` to retrieve current location and send it to the Server, which supports an input of latitude and longitude to pull the data.

 ##Server